 As a graduation requirement, each art major will present a senior exhibition as a component of his/her final studio course.
 BA exhibits will be presented during the final semester, and BSE exhibits will be presented during the final semester before directed student teaching.

 DEGREE REQUIREMENTS FOR BA IN ART

-General Education Requirements (See Baccalaureate Degree General Education Requirements) Art Requirements (See below) Foreign Language 42-45 hours6 hours TOTAL 123-127 Hours ART REQUIREMENTS AR 1103 Design I 3 hours3 hours3 hours
+General Education Requirements

+(See Baccalaureate Degree General Education Requirements) 54/55 hours

+Art Requirements (See below)

+Foreign Language

+Minor

+TOTAL 123-127 Hours